WeishiBYU/CS235-Data-Structures/Notes.md

     - Ordered (Programer Controls)
     - Like Queue but there is a comparator to order to priority
     - Features
-        - isEmpty() : returns true if there are no objects on the priority queue and false otherwise
+        - empty() : returns true if there are no objects on the priority queue and false otherwise
         - push(o) : puts the object o into the priority queue
         - front() : returns a pointer (or iterator) to the object that has the highest priority in the container
         - pop() : removes the object with the highest priority in the container